NWhitener/scrnabench/README.md

 ### Vector Memory Exhausted

-This issue may occur when using the workflows that require large amount of memory.
+This issue may occur when R does not have a large enough max vector heap size.
 To fix this issue, execute the following commands:

 ```
 library(usethis)
 usethis::edit_r_environ()
 ```

 This will open the R environment file.
-Add the following command, requesting larger memory (example 100gb) and restart your R session.
+Add the following command, requesting larger memory (example 100 Gb) and restart your R session.

 ```
 R_MAX_VSIZE=100Gb